google/codeworld/web/help/GuideUnit1.md

 * The **equal sign** means "is", and tells the computer that two expressions mean the same thing.
 It is used to connect a variable with its definition.

 * `drawingOf` is called a **function**.
-You'll use functions a lot, and you'll learn more about them later!
+You'll use functions a lot and you'll learn more about them later!
 This particular function, `drawingOf`, tells the computer that your program is a drawing.
-So instead of playing a game or animation, it will just show a picture.
+So, instead of playing a game or animation, it will just show a picture.

 * `codeWorldLogo` is the specific picture your program will show.
 Your